mongodb/mongo-hadoop/README.md

 * `$HADOOP_PREFIX/share/hadoop/mapreduce/`
 * `$HADOOP_PREFIX/share/hadoop/lib/`

-mongo-hadoop should work on any distribution of hadoop.
+mongo-hadoop should work on any distribution of Hadoop.
 Should you run in to an issue, please file a [Jira](https://jira.mongodb.org/browse/HADOOP/) ticket.

 ## Documentation